juntao/arenztopia/content/news/Issue 7.md

 ## Weather
 by Mezoir Logan

 In an unusual case, a tropical storm dubbed Tropical Storm Sophia is brewing about 120 miles off the coast of Olb City.
+Light rainfall may come by Sunday, and the bulk of the storm will come by next week.